donspace/panther/README.md

 ---------------------------------------------------------
 Panther provides Namespaces as a special feature.
 A panther namespace can hold multiple dependancies in a single module.
 Using these namespaces the code can be layered.
 For an example, all the modules in db access layer can be layered as , "dbAccessNamespace".
 Then it can be injected to the business layer modules as a module bundle from db access layer.

+Panther Namespaces should follow below conventions
+>- It should not have the absolute path field
+>- You just have to define it in the config object
+>- A field **Namespace** should be equal to **true**

 ```javascript
 [
     {